 2. Laptops, notebooks and pencils (no ink) are permitted in the reading room.
 All other items must be placed in the secure coat area.

-5. Food, drink, and the use of phones are prohibited in the reading room.
+3. Food and drink are prohibited in the reading room.

-7. Materials must remain in the reading room at all times.
+5. Materials must remain in the reading room at all times.
 Researchers may use one box of archival materials at a time, one folder at a time.
 Archival materials must be returned in their original order.
-Art and artifacts must be viewed one at a time and are available for visual inspection only.
+Museum staff will handle all artwork and artifacts.

-12. Researchers who do not follow the established procedures for handling materials may be asked to leave.
+10. Researchers who do not follow these procedures for handling materials will be asked to leave.